Rayleigh Speedway

 The first Raleigh team Percy Brine Vic Gooden Jack Unstead Roy Uden and front Pat Clarke Ron Howes Jim Gregory & Tony Boshoff

-Rayleigh's first season 1948 rider Roy Uden, sporting a fine moustache!
-I am told he was ex RAF.
+Rayleigh's first season was 1948.
+I suspect the picture of rider Roy Uden above sporting a fine moustache would be from 1949 as they didn't have a team until 1949.
+I am told Roy was ex RAF.
 He also has the obligatory pudding basin helmet and neckerchief.
 Looking at the rocket and remembering that space travel was still 10 years away I can only wonder at how the Rayleigh rocket came about.
-Were the wartime doodlebugs the model for Rayleigh's race jackets or did the designers copy the Dan Dare comic?
+Were the wartime V1's etc the model for Rayleigh's race jackets or did the designers copy the Dan Dare comic?

 Re your Rayleigh Rockets / Rye House Rockets query it came about when Rayleigh finally closed down and moved into Rye House who had previously been on a non-league open licence except for a few years in the S A L in the mid 50s.
 The Rayleigh Promotion moved into Rye and just retained the same colours.